Pokemon UNITE

 3. Any Pokemon not shown here are still under investigation.

-Hard Counter With Kiting and High Mobility
+Hard Counter With Kiting, High Mobility, or Disables

 Since Garchomp is a melee Pokemon and has low mobility, it can easily be kited by hard-hitting ranged Pokemon or outplayed by high mobility Pokemon.
+Pokemon with strong disabling moves are also great counters.

 Best Counters